Fiberglass vs. Vinyl Liner vs. Concrete Pools: An Honest Comparison

 More flexibility with swimming pool design features

-Vanishing edges, beach entries, tanning ledges, etc., are all just a sketch away from reality with concrete pools.
+Customized vanishing edges, beach entries, tanning ledges, and more, are all just a sketch away from reality with concrete pools.
 Being built on-site means the possibilities are virtually endless.

 Works of art

 Concrete pools can be integrated into design as a literal work of art in the landscape.

 Unfortunately, the flexibility concrete allows from a design perspective comes with a price.

 - More maintenance

 Based on what we've seen, it seems that you should plan to have your concrete pool refinished every 10–15 years on average.
 This involves resurfacing and re-tiling the pool at an expense of $10,000–$20,000 or much higher, depending on the pool.
 Your pool's surface may deteriorate sooner or last longer, but knowing these potential costs upfront is helpful.

 Because the surface of concrete pools is very porous, more chemicals and filtration are required to prevent algae.
 The alkalinity of the pool shell also constantly raises the pH of the water, requiring you to frequently add acid to counteract the effect.

 You also need to frequently broom or sweep a concrete pool with a pool brush to dislodge dirt from the pores of the plaster or aggregate surface, and to help keep algae at bay.

 Installers tell us that concrete pools take longer to install...usually 3–6 months on average.
 Most concrete pools are built using the gunite process, which requires skilled technicians to spray concrete onto walls and other interior pool surfaces at high pressure.